rohini-0/business-intelligence-ai-prototype/README.md

    ANYONE can open and click through -- including judges.
 No installation needed on their end.

-### Part 3 (optional but recommended) -- Add your API key for live narratives
+### Part 3 (optional but recommended) -- Add your Gemini API key for live narratives

 Without an API key, the app still works and shows realistic example narratives (clearly labeled "offline fallback").
 To make it generate live, real-time narratives instead:

-1. Get an API key from https://console.anthropic.com (Anthropic's website).
+1. Get a free API key from https://aistudio.google.com (Google AI Studio).
-2. On the live app, open the sidebar and paste your key into the "Anthropic API key" box.
+2. On the live app, open the sidebar and paste your key into the "Gemini API key" box.
 It's only used in your browser session -- it is not saved anywhere.

+**If you get a "model not found" error:** Gemini's model names change over time.
+Open `app.py`, find the `call_gemini()` function near the top, and update the `model = "gemini-2.0-flash"` line to whatever current model name Google AI Studio shows you, then re-upload that one file to GitHub.

 ---